nikoloza/articles/devtools/sublime-goodies.md

         <description>console.log()</description>
     </snippet>

-Cintinue adding by your own.
+Continue adding by your own.

 ===